Adriana1013/OOP-Team-Profile-Generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+ # Questions
+  -You can view my Github by searching: Adriana1013

+  -You can reach me via email: avillegas@gmail.com